olin/studentgovernment/honorcode.md

 ## APPEALS PROCESS
-Upon conclusion of an Honor Board hearing and delivery of the outcome to the parties involved, students may appeal a “finding of responsibility” or “sanctions” by writing via email to the Dean of Student Affairs within one business day following the delivery of the outcome of the hearing.
+Upon conclusion of an Honor Board hearing and delivery of the outcome to the parties involved, students may appeal a “finding of responsibility” or “sanctions” by writing via email to the Adviser to the Honor Board within one business day following the delivery of the outcome of the hearing.
 The appeal letter must clearly state the grounds and rationale for the appeal.
-Once received, the Dean of Student Affairs will convene an Appeals Board.
-The members of the Appeals Board will be the faculty representative to the Honor Board, the staff representative to the Honor Board, and either a student member of the Honor Board or the Title IX deputy coordinator.
+Once received, the Adviser to the Honor Board will convene an Appeals Board.
+The members of the Appeals Board will be the faculty representative to the Honor Board, the staff representative to the Honor Board, and a student member of the Honor Board.
 None of the Appeals Board members will have been involved in the adjudication of the case being appealed.
-The Title IX deputy coordinator will sit in on cases of sexual misconduct and assault.
-A student member of the Honor Board will sit in on all other appeals.
-The Dean may appoint new members to the panel in the event of a conflict or add members as needed.
+The Adviser to the Honor Board may appoint new members to the panel in the event of a conflict or add members as needed.
 In the latter case, this may result in more than three voting members on the Appeals Board.

 The purpose of the Appeals Board is to review all information available pertaining to hearings and proceedings that led to the appeal to ensure that these were conducted according to the established judicial procedures.
 The Appeals Board will not substitute its own judgment for a “finding of responsibility” or “sanctions”.
-Requests for appeal may be made to the Dean of Student Affairs on the following grounds:
+Requests for appeal may be made to the Adviser to the Honor Board on the following grounds:
 1. Procedural error;
 2. New evidence that was not reasonably available at the time of the hearing that could change the outcome of the hearing;